 That Wonderful Lamp.-After this Williams went into the cabinet.
 The power was so strong that the cabinet was violently shaken before he got into it at all.
 Peter afterwards squeaked out to us that it was he who had done that.
-He said that was his house and he was ofthat.
-He said that was his house and he was of-ten there.
-John King came out with his lamp, and showed himself to us.
-Much to, my delight, he then said that he was going to foot over the table, and that meanwhile I might go into the cabinet and satisfy myself that Williams was really there.
+He said that was his house and he was often there.
+John King dame out with his lamp, and showed himself to us.
+Much to my delight, he then said that he was going to float over the table, and that meauwhile I might go into the cabinet and satisfy myself that Williams was really there.
 This I did.
-I felt Williams, and nearly woke him out of his trance by doing so, for which Pater afterwards remonstrated with me.
-Then as Peter afterwards remonstrated with me.
-Then, as I stood intercepting the narrow entrance to the cabinet, John King floated towards me from the outside and inquired if I was satisfied.
-Immediately after this he spoke with me inside, the volce Immediseeming to come from a level with my face while the medium lay at my feet.
-John King appeared very much pleased at the success of his exertions. and at the same time apologized for not having been able to present his features more dis-tinctly.
+I felt Williams, and nearly woke him out of his trance by doing so, for which Peter afterwards remonstrated with me.
+Then, as I stood intercepting the narrow entrance to the a stood intercepting the narrow entrance to the cabinet, John King floated towards me from the outside and inquired if I was satisfied.
+Immediately after this he spoke with me inside, the voice stely after this he spoke with me inside, the voice seeming to come from a level with my face while the medium lay at my feet.
+John King appeared very much pleased at the success of his exertions, and at the same time applogized for not having been able to present his features more distinctly.
 But I saw well enough to convince me that it really was the face I had so often seen and believed for want of proof to the the contrary, to be William's own.
 I can now testify, in Mr. Williams' case, to the distinctness from the medium of a speaking apparition.
 It remains that I should feel both forms simultaneously under unexceptionable circumstances before I can declare myself to have had full proof of the stupendous fact of materialization.
-It seems to me preposterous to ask belief in such a miracle except on evidence which niere is no rainsaving.-Longon apiricucius,
+It seems to me preposterous to ask belief in such a miracle except on evidence which there is no gainsaying.-London Spiritualist.